Redth/ZXing.Net.Mobile/GettingStarted.md

-# ZXing.Net.Mobile
+# Getting Started #

-ZXing.Net.Mobile is a C#/.NET library based on the open source Barcode Library: ZXing (Zebra Crossing), using the ZXing.Net Port.
-It works with MonoTouch, Mono for Android, and Windows Phone.
-The goal of ZXing.Net.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

-*NOTE*: ZXing.Net.Mobile is still quite BETA!
-Your mileage may vary!
+You can use ZXing.Net.Mobile in your MonoTouch, Mono for Android, and Windows Phone apps.
+Simply download the component, and reference the dll's for yoru platform.

 ### Usage
 The simplest example of using ZXing.Net.Mobile looks something like this: